Medical Experts

 Quick Answers for Clinicians

 Clonal disorders that must be distinguished from MDSs include clonal hematopoiesis of indeterminate potential (CHIP) and acute myeloid leukemia (AML).
 CHIP will exhibit somatic mutations associated with hematologic malignancy but will not meet the diagnostic criteria for MDSs or other disorders.
-AML can be distinguished from MDSs by the percentage of blasts and/or the presence of cytogenetic and molecular features associated with AML.
-For more information, see the ARUP Consult Acute Myeloid Leukemia topic.
+AML can be distinguished from MDSs by the percentage of blasts and/or the presence of characteristic cytogenetic and molecular features associated with AML.
+For more information, refer to the ARUP Consult Acute Myeloid Leukemia topic.

 Finally, an MDS in the presence of prominent myeloproliferative features (eg, thrombocytosis, megakaryocytic proliferation, or leukocytosis) is more appropriately characterized as a myelodysplastic/myeloproliferative neoplasm (MDS/MPN).